Westboro Elementary is also home to the Logos program; a non-denominational Christian alternative program with a spiritual focus to instruction.

 During December, we will focus on understanding what it might be like to be cold and how we can help others through our donations of items to keep us warm.
 These donations will be sent on to the Christmas Bureau.

-Over the week of November 7th to 10th, we had many opportunities to discuss bullying and how to intervene, stand up and help others.
+We had many opportunities to discuss bullying and how to intervene, stand up and help others.

 We also had the opportunity to try to experience and understand disabilities to help us develop our compassion for others.